Pore-Scale Modelling and Imaging

-Martin Blunt, Professor of Reservoir Engineering – overall supervision and theories of multiphase flow in porous media.
+Martin Blunt, Professor of Flow in Porous Media – overall supervision and theories of multiphase flow in porous media

-Yihuai Zhang, Post-doctoral researcher – pore-scale imaging and experiments.
+Sati Asli Gundogar, Post-doctoral researcher – pore-scale modelling and analysis

-Javad Shojaei, Post-doctoral researcher – pore-scale imaging and experiments.
+Linqi Zhu, Visiting Post-doctoral researcher – pore-scale imaging and experiments

-Luke Giudici, 2nd year PhD student – pore-scale modelling and the effect of wettability.
+Luke Giudici, 3rd year PhD student – pore-scale modelling and the effect of wettability

 Funding from a consortium of companies is requested at a level of £30,000 per year.
 The Consortium at present has support from the following companies: